-Africa's most superb predators are found in the Southern Klaserie and are frequently seen by guests on game drive.
+Africa's most superb predators are found in the Klaserie and are frequently seen by guests on game drive.
 Knowing that there are all of Africa's most successful predators around nThambo, and knowing that it is unfenced, the feeling of being in the wild is ever-present.

 Leopard and lion, Africa's biggest cats, prowl the bushveld and their calls can be heard in the night when you are falling asleep.
 The lions are famous in the Klaserie and their pride has been followed for years.
 Other fantastic predators found here are the spotted hyena, black-backed jackal, side-striped jackal, caracal, crocodile, cheetah, serval, and African wild dog, to name but a few.